HoneyBadgerSeeker/CodeVisualizer/README.md

 - Caching minimizes API calls and reduces data transmission
 - You can use local models (Ollama) for complete privacy
 - All AI features are **opt-in** and disabled by default

-**Repository Visualization:**
-- All file scanning happens **locally**
-- Git metrics are calculated locally (if Git is available)
-- No repository data is transmitted externally
-- File paths and structure remain on your machine

 ### What Data is Collected?